terrarum/todo-webpack-jasmine-karma/readme.md

 This requirement could be alleviated by running them through a task runner such as Gulp.
 This would probably be a good idea as it allows additional tasks to be run that Webpack is not well suited for, such as deleting the build folder before every build.

+Once those are installed, `npm install` will handle everything else.

 # Commands.
 -   Build app: